Portiloop/portiloop-software/README.md

 ### Channels:

 The `Channels` pannel enables you to configure each electrode:
-- `disabled`: the electrode is not used
-- `simple`: the electrode is simply used to measure signal (not recommended)
+- `simple`: the electrode is used to measure signal
-- `bias`: the electrode is used to output the bias ("ground") signal
+- `bias`: the electrode is used to output the measured bias ("ground") signal
+- `test`: the electrode is used to output a test signal
+- `temp`: the electrode is used to output a signal corresponding to the ADS temperature (conversion required)

 ### General controls: